KyleRego/anki_record/README.md

 note_id = nil

 AnkiRecord::AnkiPackage.new(name: "test_1") do |collection|
+  # There is a bug where instantiating a deck causes it to be saved without explicitly calling #save.
+  # This will be fixed in the next release of the gem.
   crazy_deck = AnkiRecord::Deck.new collection: collection, name: "test_1_deck"

   crazy_note_type = AnkiRecord::NoteType.new collection: collection, name: "test 1 note type"